DesikaKolaric/RG-RGG-proteins/README.md

 ## Frequency of each amino acid in RG regions

-In the SuppFig 6, the RG_molecular_grammar.py is used to generate the X_composition.txt files in the output repository.
+In the SuppFig 5, the RG_molecular_grammar.py is used to generate the X_composition.txt files in the output repository.
 The analysis was done on three .fasta files:
 - UP000005640_9606_SPOTD_MIN_30AA.fasta  ~  human IDRome
 - stress_granules_seq.fasta  ~  sequences of proteins known to localize in stress granules (taken from [Youn et al. 2018, MolCell][https://pubmed.ncbi.nlm.nih.gov/29395067/])
 - TNPO1_binding_seq.fasta  ~  sequences of proteins know to bind to TNPO1 (taken from [Mackmull et al. 2017, MolSystBiol][https://pubmed.ncbi.nlm.nih.gov/29254951/] and [Kimura et al. 2018, eLife][https://elifesciences.org/articles/21184])

-The RG_molecular_grammar.py script needs to be called separtely for each .fasta file:
+The RG_molecular_grammar.py script needs to be called from the SuppFig 5 directory separtely for each .fasta file:
 ```
 RG_molecular_grammar.py /path/to/fasta/file
 ```